yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. “yosemite-photos-".
 If empty no prefix is prepended.
 1. `bucketClassName`: Name of the target BucketClass.
 1. `secretName`: (optional) Secret in the BucketRequest's namespace storing credentials to be used by a workload for bucket access.
-1. `bucket`: Name of the Bucket instance representing the desired storage instance endpoint.
+1. `bucketName`: Name of the Bucket instance representing the desired storage instance endpoint.
 Set by the COSI Controller for new Buckets.
 Specified by the user when connecting to existing buckets.
 1. `phase`:
    - *Pending*: The controller has detected the new `Bucket` and begun provisioning operations
    - *Bound*: Provisioning operations have completed and the `Bucket` has been bound to a `Bucket`.